MicrosoftDocs/fabric-docs/docs/real-time-analytics/set-up-connector.md

 ---
 title: Connectors
-description: Learn how to access an existing KQL database and copy the ingestion or query URI to set up connectors in Real-Time Analytics. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to access an existing KQL database and optionally copy the query URI and the ingestion URI run queries or get data in Real-Time Analytics. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster